Australia Petrol & Diesel — 2026 Two-Scenario Forecast

 Retail petrol — observed (5 largest cities)

-Forecast model · GEF supply-chain analysis · observed retail prices from ACCC Weekly Fuel Price Monitoring (5 largest cities); stocks from PM&C Fuel Supply Taskforce + DCCEEW MSO weekly reporting · scenarios are illustrative, not guarantees · refreshed each Thursday after the weekly ACCC print landsglobal-energy-flow.com · June 3, 2026
+Forecast model · GEF supply-chain analysis · observed retail prices from ACCC Weekly Fuel Price Monitoring (5 largest cities); stocks from PM&C Fuel Supply Taskforce + DCCEEW MSO weekly reporting · scenarios are illustrative, not guarantees · refreshed after each official print (ACCC Fridays) and on policy eventsglobal-energy-flow.com · July 15, 2026

 Reading the chart.
-The solid blue line is observed Australian retail petrol price for the five largest cities, from the pre-conflict baseline (week ending February 20) through today.
-The shape tells the story of the year so far: a sharp run-up from 177 to 263 cents per litre between Feb 28 (Hormuz closure) and end-March (compounded by the April 15 Geelong refinery fire mid-cycle), followed by a steady recovery on three structural factors — the federal government's 32 c/L excise cut effective April 1, easing international refined benchmarks, and demand response to the elevated April prices.
-The two dashed paths from today separate on a single calendar event: the statutory expiry of the excise cut on June 30.
-In Scenario 1 (green), the cut is extended; in Scenario 2 (red), it expires unrenewed and prices jump 32 cents per litre on July 1 by mechanical operation, regardless of what crude or refined benchmarks do.
+The solid blue line is observed Australian retail petrol price for the five largest cities, from the pre-conflict baseline (week ending February 20) through the ACCC-confirmed Jul 1 excise step.
+The shape tells the story of the year so far: a sharp run-up from 177 to 263 cents per litre between Feb 28 (Hormuz closure) and end-March (compounded by the April 15 Geelong refinery fire mid-cycle), followed by a steady recovery through spring — and, RECONCILED Jul 17, the Jun 24-Jul 1 segment now tracks ACCC's own confirmed 5-city prints (157.1 → 151.5 → 158.1 c/L) rather than this page's prior unreconciled estimate.
+That Jul 1 step is now confirmed fact for both scenarios; they diverge only on Aug 2: Scenario 1 (green) extends the remaining 16 c/L; Scenario 2 (red) lets the full 16 c/L expire, adding another +16 c/L jump on Aug 2.

 Geelong & the MSOAustralia's import-dependence story, and the buffers that exist against it.
 Australia imports approximately 90% of its refined liquid fuels (petrol, diesel, jet) as a structural feature of its energy market — only Geelong (Viva Energy, Victoria) and Lytton (Ampol, Queensland) remain operating, and together they cover under 20% of national demand.
 Most refined product arrives from Singapore, South Korea and Japan, whose refineries are themselves significantly supplied by Middle Eastern crude — so the Strait of Hormuz reaches Australia by one-step indirection.
-Two buffers stand between Australian motorists and that exposure.
-First: the Geelong RCCU restart, expected in June per Viva Energy's May 4 ASX disclosure, takes the country's largest refinery from 60% petrol capacity back to over 90%.
-Second: the Minimum Stockholding Obligation, in force since 2022, requires industry to hold roughly 21 days of forward consumption cover above and beyond contracted sales.
-As of May 26, petrol stocks under the MSO are at the highest level since the regime began, and diesel stocks are close to highest — meaningful supply security, partly because industry maintained higher-than-required levels as a precaution, partly because elevated April prices destroyed some demand that has not yet fully returned.
-3.3 billion litres of crude, diesel, jet and petrol are scheduled to arrive over the next four weeks.
-None of this prevents a price shock if the excise cliff materializes on July 1 — buffers protect against physical shortages, not against tax changes — but they do explain why the GEF Australia pin remains on watch rather than escalating to confirmed shortage.
+Geelong RCCU RESTARTED Jun 23: Viva Energy confirmed the Residue Catalytic Cracking Unit is back online at >90% of normal capacity.
+The Alkylation unit remains offline and "repair or replacement options are being assessed" — Geelong expected to operate at slightly reduced capacity into 2027.
+The Minimum Stockholding Obligation (in force since 2022) requires industry to hold roughly 21 days of forward consumption cover.
+As of the latest PM&C taskforce update (mid-June), stocks of diesel and petrol are above average — with petrol stocks at the highest level since the MSO began.
+None of this prevented the Jul 1 excise step-up from landing — buffers protect against physical shortages, not tax changes — but they do explain why the GEF Australia pin remains on watch rather than escalating to confirmed shortage.